- Assistant Coach

-Former Virginia Tech wrestler and NCAA All-American David Hoffman returned to his alma to join the Hokie wrestling staff and is in his third year at Tech after six successful seasons at Bucknell University.
+ormer Virginia Tech wrestler and NCAA All-American David Hoffman returned to his alma to join the Hokie wrestling staff and is in his fourth year at Tech after six successful seasons at Bucknell University.
 Hoffman helps coach the lower weights, assists in recruiting and helps with other various duties with the staff.

-In his two seasons in Tech’s corner, he has helped lead the program to a pair of top-10 finishes at the NCAA Championships, two ACC team titles and has coached seven wrestlers to All-America honors.
-In his two seasons at Tech, he has directly worked with All-Americans Devin Carter (141), Joey Dance (125), Nick Brascetta (149), Jarrod Garnett (125) and Zach Neibert (141).
+In his three seasons in Tech’s corner, he has helped lead the program to three of top-10 finishes at the NCAA Championships, two ACC team titles, an ACC dual meet title and has coached nine wrestlers to All-America honors.
+In his three seasons at Tech, he has directly worked with All-Americans Devin Carter (twice at 141), Joey Dance (125), Nick Brascetta (149 and 157), Jarrod Garnett (125) and Zach Neibert (141).

 Hoffman coached six seasons with the Bison, including five as Dan Wirnsberger’s top assistant, before returning to Blacksburg.
 Hoffman earned the promotion after he spent his first season with the Orange and Blue coaching the varsity lightweights and helping guide 133-pounder David Marble to an appearance at the NCAA Championships in 2007.
 His work with Marble and the other lightweights continued and Marble earned his fourth consecutive NCAA Championship berth in 2010.
 Additionally, 149-pound 2010 graduate Kevin LeValley was a three-time NCAA qualifier and a two-time All-American who broke several school records.